ambulatorium/ambulatory/readme.md

 ## Installation

-Reliqui runs on any Laravel application, it uses a separate database connection and authentication system so that you don't have to modify any of your project code.
+Reliqui ambulatory runs on any Laravel application, it uses a separate database connection and authentication system so that you don't have to modify any of your project code.
+[Learn more about ambulatory care](https://www.rasmussen.edu/degrees/nursing/blog/what-is-ambulatory-care/)

-Install Reliqui via Composer:
+Install Reliqui ambulatory via Composer:

 ```
 composer require reliqui/ambulatory